-The following parties can define a PTRL definition:
+The following parties can define PTRL thresholds:

-- The exchange, for a Business Unit. - Clearing Members, for business units of their related DC market participants, and for their own DC market participants trading business unit. - Trading Business Units, for different user risk groups.
+- The exchange, for all business units. - Clearing Members, for their own trading business unit, and for business units of their related clients (i.e. Non-Clearing Members, applicable for General Clearing Members only). - Trading Business Units, for different user risk groups.
 Please note, that completed trades stay with the previous user risk group when the user risk group changes.

-If an order or quote lead to the situation that the current PTRL consumption plus the incoming transaction's applicable limit would be exceeding the consumption limit, then this incoming order or quote is rejected.
+If an order or quote leads to the situation that the current PTRL consumption plus the incoming transaction's applicable limit would be exceeding the consumption limit, then this incoming order or quote is rejected.